Position: Many generalization measures for deep learning are fragile: Quantitative fragility: detailed definitions and results

-This appendix extends Section~\ref{sec:quantitative_fragility}.
 We first summarize the experimental setup, and then give concise, implementable procedures for our two instability scores: \emph{CMS} and its seed‑adjusted variant \emph{eCMS}.
 We close with a brief reading guide that highlights what can be learned from the summary tables at Table~\ref{tab:cms-delta001} (\(\delta=0.01\)), Table~\ref{tab:cms-delta002} (\(\delta=0.02\)), and Table~\ref{tab:cms-delta005} (\(\delta=0.05\)).
-For full definitions of the measures listed in those tables, see \citep{dziugaite2020inb}.
+For full definitions of the measures listed in those tables, see \citep{dziugaite2020in}.

 \paragraph{Experimental setup.} We study two datasets—\textsc{FashionMNIST} and \textsc{CIFAR‑10}—across three architectures: \textsc{Network‑in‑Network (NiN)}~\citep{lin2013network}, \textsc{ResNet‑50 (RN50)}, and \textsc{DenseNet‑121 (DN121)}.
 The training pipeline varies along three axes: (i) learning rate \(\texttt{lr}\in\{0.001, 0.0032, 0.0063, 0.01, 0.0158, 0.05, 0.1\}\); (ii) optimizer \(\in\{\textsc{Adam}, \textsc{SGD}+\textsc{momentum}\}\); and (iii) stopping criterion: either the first epoch reaching \(100\%\) training accuracy, or the first epoch whose training cross‑entropy drops below \(0.01\).
 Each hyperparameter configuration is replicated with $8$ random seeds.
 We compute scores within each (dataset, architecture) group at absolute error tolerances \(\delta\in\{0.01, 0.02, 0.05\}\), using natural logs and reporting medians.